Cais/bns-corner-logo/readme.txt

 = 1.1.1 =
 * compatibility check for WP2.9 completed
 * increased the width of the option panel
-* beginning of code to implement gravatars included (but not complete or visually apparent)
+* beginning of code to implement Gravatar included (but not complete or visually apparent)

 = 1.1 =
 * added version checking using $wp_version